thawly.ai

 Don't start the task.
 Start the first physical action of the task.

 Not "write the report."
-Instead: "Open the document and type the date."
+Not even "write one paragraph."
+Try: "Open the document and type the date."
+That's it.

 I use this every single day.
 My rule: if the micro-step takes less than 2 minutes, I'm not allowed to negotiate with myself about it.
+Nine times out of ten, once the file is open, I start typing.
 (Need help breaking tasks into micro-steps?
 That's exactly what our Task Breakdown Engine does.)

 Gollwitzer's research (1999) on implementation intentions is one of the most replicated findings in behavioral psychology.
 The format is simple: